santiakov888/Changing_Texture/README.md

 Our approach was to modify Tesfaldet et. al. model [1] by substituting R_(i,j)^(l,n) into the loss function instead of the original Gram loss used in their model.
 This allowed us to better capture spatio-temporal features of the synthesized dynamic texture, allowing a better rendering of textures such as those shown in Figure 2.

+## Experimentation:

+We experimented with (two*) different loss functions to incorporate spatio-temporal features.
+Figure 2 below shows the results from our experimentation.
+The leftmost video shows the original video, the next video is the rendered video by [1], next video shows result from first loss, and last video shows video from second loss.